openconfig/reference/rpc/gnmi/gnmi-specification.md

 ```

 # 7 Revision History

+* v0.7.0: April 28, 2022
+  * Add 'double_val' in TypedValue message to replace both 'float_val' and
+    decimal64_val.
+  * Clarify format of responses when PROTO encoding is selected.

 * v0.6.0: January 25, 2018
   * Add `extension` fields to the top-level RPCs of the gNMI service.